 We don’t know if she had a midwife to help her, but we do know she didn’t have any family with her.
 Birth was something women in the families were a part of.
 Mary had probably seen a handful in her life.

 Nothing is clean.
 Nothing is sanitary.
 Women died doing it.
-And she is left on her own.
-In a place that isn’t her home.
-With a man she is just getting to know.
-Doing one of the hardest things a woman does.
+And she is left on her own in an unfamiliar place with a man she is just getting to know.
+And she’s doing one of the hardest things a woman does.

 In my job, seeing so many women give birth, those moments are engrained into my mind.